metelkin/LEDStrip.jl/docs/src/index.md

 ### A.

 LED strip can be connected based on the following scheme.
-RaspberryPi's 5V output is not enough as power for RGB LEd Strip.
+RaspberryPi's 5V output is not enough as power for RGB LED Strip.
 Use external power source.

 In many cases LED Strips can work with 3.3V output signal.
 In that case you need no additional chip elements.